-Hence, it is advisable that you follow the trail and reach as deep into the snow to play as you are comfortable and then return safely back to Landour or Devalsari.
-Next day you can return home after enjoying snowfall or snow around Nag Tibba trail or Landour.
+Hence, you should follow the trail and reach as deep into the snow to play as you are comfortable and then return safely back to Landour or Devalsari.
+The next day you can return home after enjoying snowfall or snow around Nag Tibba trail or Landour.
 In summers, people camp up there at Nag Tibba.

 Auli has one of the best of the ski slopes and many times winter games in India are held up there in Auli.
-You can even register for a course of skiing in Auli which starts in January.
+You can even register for a course on skiing in Auli, which starts in January.
 You can find snow or snowfall at Auli in the winter months of January to mid-March.

-In order to reach Auli, you need to go to Joshimath following the route from Rishikesh – Dev Prayag – Karn Prayag and then reach Joshimath, the portal to Badrinath shrine.
-Joshimath to Auli, there is a narrow road of about 16 KMs but in winter months many times the road is snowbound.
+To reach Auli, you need to go to Joshimath following the route from Rishikesh – Dev Prayag – Karn Prayag and then reach Joshimath, the portal to Badrinath shrine.
+Joshimath to Auli, there is a narrow road of about 16 KMs, but in winter months, many times, the road is snowbound.